 The policies and procedures regarding complaints of discrimination and harassment shall be published and distributed as determined by the president or president's designee.
-Any person who believes he or she has been subjected to discrimination in violation of College policy will be provided a copy of these policies and procedures.
+Any person who believes they have been subjected to discrimination in violation of College policy will be provided a copy of these policies and procedures.